colai2zo/CTF-Writeups/NahamconCTF-2024/Reverse-Engineering/Valkyrie/README.md

 Now that we know the bytes our scrambled passphrase is being compared against and the method used to scramble them, all that is left to do is unscramble those bytes to get the required input.
 To do this we will first perform the same swaps they did, but in reverse order.
 Then, xor all of the bytes by the same amount they did.
 I broke this down into two stages

 ### Generating the XOR values and Swap Indices
 In order to make sure our values match with the one used, I used C to generate the random numbers.
-I used `srand` with the same value that is used in the program in order to ensure the same sequence would be generated.
+I used `srand` with the [same value](valk.c#L169) that is used in the program in order to ensure the same sequence would be generated.
 I then outputed this sequence in a format that I could easily bring over to python to do the operations.
-The program to do this is `generate.c`, and this is what is outputs:
+The program to do this is [generate.c](generate.c), and this is what is outputs:
 ```
 $ ./generate
 **** XOR (index, value) ****